At some point, if your business is more than one person, you’re likely to deal with employee turnover.

 A common definition of employee turnover is the loss of talent in the workforce over time.
 This includes any employee departure, including resignations, layoffs, terminations, retirements, location transfers, or even deaths.

-Businesses often calculate their rate of employee turnover as a means of predicting impact to productivity, customer service, or even morale.
+Businesses often calculate their rate of employee turnover as a means of predicting the impact on productivity, customer service, or even morale.
 The U.S. Bureau of Labor Statistics (BLS) also calculates employee turnover at a national level.

 Each organization, locale, and industry has an employee turnover rate.
 The BLS calculates turnover for the entire country, each region of the country, and a number of market sectors.
 The annual total separations rate is the number of total separations during the entire year as a percent of annual average employment.